splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``OTEL_DOTNET_AUTO_OPENTRACING_ENABLED``
      - Activates the OpenTracing tracer.
 The default value is ``false``.
 See :ref:`migrate-signalfx-dotnet-to-dotnet-otel` for more information.
    * - ``OTEL_DOTNET_AUTO_NETFX_REDIRECT_ENABLED``
      - Activates automatic redirection of the assemblies used by the automatic instrumentation on the .NET Framework.
 The default values is ``true``.
+Can't be set using the web.config or app.config files.
    * - ``OTEL_DOTNET_AUTO_FLUSH_ON_UNHANDLEDEXCEPTION``
      - Controls whether the telemetry data is flushed when an ``AppDomain.UnhandledException`` event is raised.
 Set to ``true`` when experiencing missing telemetry at the same time of unhandled exceptions.